3.6L VR6 BLV Engine Rebuild Information and Parts List

 The main bearing cap bolts need to be replaced as they are torque-to-yield (TTY).
 One of the old bolts measured 79.22 mm, meaning it permanently stretched 1.22 mm longer compared to the new 78 mm bolts.

 I could not find torque sequences for the main caps, and so I followed what is normally done on 15 degree 24v 3.2 VR6s, which is to start in the middle and work your way to the outside.
-Torque to 30 Nm (22.13 ft-lbs), and then check that the crank rotates freely.
-Then do the 1/2 turn and recheck the crank rotation.
+Torque the main caps down to 30 Nm (22.13 ft-lbs), and then check that the crank rotates freely.
+Then torque them 180 degrees and recheck the crank rotation.
 I used a paint pen to mark each bolt when I reached the desired torque, and to make sure I did not miss one.

 Final Thoughts and Considerations

 One thing to note is that not every part you could possibly replace in a rebuild is listed above; these are the parts I personally needed to take a Pull-A-Part engine with about 181K miles on it and rebuild it to be a reliable engine in my 1981 Mk1 VW Rabbit.
 One thing you may notice missing is the timing chains.
 Timing chains will not outright break, rather they will stretch over their life, and the end result is that the ECU will pick up that the cam timing is slightly off, and this will throw a code.
 VW's policy is to replace timing chain components on this engine when a code appears, as these chains are "supposed" to be lifetime for this engine.
 I decided not to replace these right away as no codes are showing up, but you may want to consider this if you have a larger budget.